Gut health is critically important. Especially as we age. The problem is, most people know very little about the gut and its function.

 Get an adequate amount of fibre (prebiotics)

 Studies have shown that people who have little fibre in their diet can suffer all kinds of health issues.

 According to Scientific American, “One investigation discovered that adding more fibre to the diet can trigger a shift from a microbial profile linked to obesity to one correlated with a leaner physique.
 Another recent study shows that when microbes are starved of fibre, they can start to feed on the protective mucus lining of the gut, possibly triggering inflammation and disease.”

 Fibre is non-digestible but it feeds bacteria with what it needs.
 These are called prebiotics.

-As I’ve already mentioned, we eat much less fibre than our ancestors did.
-That’s why it’s important to improve gut health for longevity you have to eat more of it.
+We eat much less fibre than our ancestors did so to improve your gut health requires a simple step.
+Eat more of it.

-As well as eating more fibre you need to eat a diverse range of it too.
-If your diet consists of only one or two vegetables and even if you’re eating a lot of it a day you are still missing out on other types of good bacteria.
+You should also eat a diverse range of it too.
+If your diet includes just one or two vegetables and even if you’re eating a lot of them, you’re still missing out on other types of good bacteria.

-In other words, the more types of fibre you’re eating the better so mix it up.
+In other words, the more types of fibre you’re eating the more good bacteria types you’re bringing into the gut so mix it up.
 Excellent sources of healthy fibres include vegetables, oats, legumes, nuts, avocados, fruits and so on.
 To get a good variety of fibre you should eat seasonally too.

 Consume fermented foods (probiotics)